lvgl/lvgl/docs/details/integration/driver/windows.rst

 - Designed for Windows desktop application development scenario.
 - Have the Window resizing support and LVGL display resolution will be changed.
 - When Windows DPI scaling setting is changed, the LVGL display DPI value will also be changed.
+- The resolution you set for lv_windows_create_display is the window size instead of window client size for following the convention of other Windows desktop UI infrastructures.
+- The applications based on this mode should adapt the LVGL display resolution changing for supporting window resizing properly.

 Prerequisites
 -------------